Hodo Soy tofu burgers with sweet chile mayonnaise

 If you're skeptical about tofu burgers, prepare to be converted.
 This one from Oakland's Hodo Soy is surprisingly sweet and nutty, made with finely chopped carrots and cabbage.
 Grab a napkin, it's a messy one.
-If you have a convection oven, use it to bake the potatoes so they crisp evenly.
+Sun Basket’s own sweet chile mayonnaise adds mild heat from the hot sauce Sriracha, but if you’re not in the mood for spicy food, swap in a favorite plain mayo instead.

 - ¾ pound russet potatoes